tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 The "CMW_Attestation" flag proposed by the client in the ClientHello MUST be acknowledged in the EncryptedExtensions if the server also  supports the functionality defined in this document and is configured to use it.

-If the "CMW_Attestation" flag is not set, servers ignore any of the functionality specified in this document, and attestation evidence cannot be conveyed using "Exported TLS Authenticators".
+If the "CMW_Attestation" flag is not set, servers ignore any of the functionality specified in this document, and attestation credentials cannot be conveyed using "Exported TLS Authenticators".

 ## Usage in Post-Handshake Authentication

 The `cmw_attestation` extension is designed to be used exclusively in post-handshake authentication as defined in {{RFC9261}}.
-It allows attestation evidence to be transmitted in the authenticator (Certificate) message only in response to an authenticator request.
-This ensures that attestation data is provided on demand rather than being included in the initial TLS handshake.
+It allows attestation credentials to be transmitted in the authenticator (Certificate) message only in response to an authenticator request.
+This ensures that attestation credentials are provided on demand rather than being included in the initial TLS handshake.

 To maintain a cryptographic binding between the attestation evidence and the authentication request, the `cmw_attestation` extension MUST be associated with the certificate_request_context of the corresponding CertificateRequest or ClientCertificateRequest message.
 This binding ensures that:

 - The attestation evidence is specific to the authentication event and cannot be replayed across different TLS sessions.
-- The attestation remains tied to the cryptographic context of the TLS session.
+- The attestation evidence remains tied to the cryptographic context of the TLS session.

 ## Ensuring Compatibility with X.509 Certificate Validation

 The `cmw_attestation` extension does not modify or replace X.509 certificate validation mechanisms.
 It serves as an additional source of authentication data rather than altering the trust model of PKI-based authentication.
 Specifically:

 - Certificate validation (e.g., signature verification, revocation checks) MUST still be performed according to TLS {{!RFC8446}} and PKIX {{!RFC5280}}.
-- The attestation evidence carried in `cmw_attestation` MUST NOT be used as a substitute for X.509 certificate validation but can be used alongside standard certificate validation for additional security assurances.
+- The attestation credentials carried in `cmw_attestation` MUST NOT be used as a substitute for X.509 certificate validation but can be used alongside standard certificate validation for additional security assurances.
-- Implementations MAY reject connections where the certificate is valid but the attestation evidence is missing or does not meet security policy.
+- Implementations MAY reject connections where the certificate is valid but the attestation credentials is missing or does not meet security policy.

 ## Applicability to Client and Server Authentication

 The `cmw_attestation` extension is applicable to both client and server authentication in Exported Authenticator-based post-handshake authentication.

-### Client Authentication
+In TLS, one party acts as the relying party, and the other party acts as the attester.
+Either the client or the server may fulfill these roles depending on the authentication direction.

-For client authentication, the server acts as the relying party and requests attestation from the client.
-The client may respond with either:
+The attester may respond with either:

-- Evidence (Passport Model):
+- Attestation Evidence (Background Check Model):
-  - The client generates Evidence and includes it in the cmw_attestation extension.
+  - The attester generates Evidence and includes it in the `cmw_attestation` extension.
-  - The server forwards the Evidence to a Verifier for evaluation and waits for an Attestation Result.
+  - The relying party forwards the Evidence to an external Verifier for evaluation and waits for an Attestation Result.
-  - The server grants or denies access based on the Attestation Result.
+  - The relying party grants or denies access, or continues or terminates the TLS session, based on the Verifier's Attestation Result.

-- Attestation Result (Background Check Model):
+- Attestation Result (Passport Model):
-  - The client sends Evidence to a Verifier beforehand.
+  - The attester sends Evidence to a Verifier beforehand.
-  - The Verifier issues an Attestation Result to the client.
+  - The Verifier issues an Attestation Result to the attester.
-  - The client includes the Attestation Result in cmw_attestation and sends it to the server.
+  - The attester includes the Attestation Result in the `cmw_attestation` extension and sends it to the relying party.
-  - The server verifies the Attestation Result directly, without needing a separate Verifier.

-### Server Authentication
-For server authentication, the client acts as the relying party and requests attestation from the server.
-The server may respond with either:

-- Evidence (Passport Model):
-  - The server includes Evidence in cmw_attestation.
-  - The client forwards the Evidence to a Verifier and waits for an Attestation Result.
-  - The client evaluates the attestation result from the Verifier and may choose to continue or terminate the TLS session based on the assessment.
-If the attestation result fails security policy validation, the client will terminate the TLS session.

-- Attestation Result (Background Check Model):
-  - The server sends Evidence to a Verifier beforehand.
-  - The Verifier issues an Attestation Result to the server.
-  - The server includes the Attestation Result in cmw_attestation.
-  - The client validates the Attestation Result directly without consulting an external Verifier.
+  - The relying party validates the Attestation Result directly without needing to contact an external Verifier.

-By allowing both Evidence and Attestation Results to be conveyed within cmw_attestation, this mechanism supports flexible attestation workflows based on the chosen trust model.
+By allowing both Evidence and Attestation Results to be conveyed within `cmw_attestation`, this mechanism supports flexible attestation workflows depending on the chosen trust model.

 # Architecture

+# Architecture

-The cmw_attestation extension enables attestation evidence to be included in the Certificate message during Exported Authenticator-based post-handshake authentication, ensuring that attestation remains bound to the TLS session.
+The `cmw_attestation` extension enables attestation credentials to be included in the Certificate message during Exported Authenticator-based post-handshake authentication, ensuring that attestation remains bound to the TLS session.

-However, applications using this mechanism still need to negotiate the encoding format (e.g., JOSE or COSE) and specify how attestation evidence is processed.
+However, applications using this mechanism still need to negotiate the encoding format (e.g., JOSE or COSE) and specify how attestation credentials are processed.
 This negotiation can be done via application-layer signaling or predefined profiles.
 Future specifications may define mechanisms to streamline this negotiation.

-Upon receipt of a Certificate message containing the cmw_attestation extension, an endpoint MUST take the following steps to validate the attestation evidence:
+Upon receipt of a Certificate message containing the `cmw_attestation` extension, an endpoint MUST take the following steps to validate the attestation credentials:

+- Background Check Model:
-  * Verify the Integrity and Authenticity: The attestation evidence must be cryptographically verified against known trust anchor.
-This trust anchor will typically be provided by the hardware manufacturer.
+  - Verify Integrity and Authenticity: The attestation evidence must be cryptographically verified against a known trust anchor, typically provided by the hardware manufacturer.

-  * Ensure Certificate Binding and Freshness: The attestation evidence must be explicitly associated with the certificate_request_context in the authenticator request to ensure that it applies to the certificate request in the post-handshake.
-This binding guarantees that the attestation is relevant to the requested certificate, provides freshness, and prevents misuse of attestation evidence.
+  - Ensure Certificate Binding and Freshness: The attestation evidence must be explicitly associated with the `certificate_request_context` in the authenticator request to ensure relevance, freshness, and protection against replay.

-  * The attestation evidence should be evaluated against the relying party's security policies to determine whether the attesting device and the storage of the private key associated with the certificate meet the required security criteria.
+  - Evaluate Security Policy Compliance: The attestation evidence must be evaluated against the relying party's security policies to determine if the attesting device and the private key storage meet the required criteria.

+- Passport Model:
+  - Verify the Attestation Result: The relying party MUST check that the Attestation Result is correctly signed by the issuing authority and that it meets the relying party’s security requirements.

-By integrating cmw_attestation directly into the Certificate message during Exported Authenticator-based post-handshake authentication, this approach reduces latency and complexity while maintaining strong security guarantees.
+By integrating `cmw_attestation` directly into the Certificate message during Exported Authenticator-based post-handshake authentication, this approach reduces latency and complexity while maintaining strong security guarantees.

 In the following examples, the server possesses an identity certificate, while the client is not authenticated during the initial TLS exchange.